0v3rride/0v3rride.github.io/Posts/vulninridenum.md

 ```

 Note how I placed the `nc` command with the `IP` argument.
 Why do I need two `;`?
 If I don't add another `;` to terminate, `ridenum.py` tries creating a list of users enumerated during RID cycling, which kills the reverse shell immediately.
 So placing the second `;` after `-c bash` will keep the reverse shell alive until you exit it.

+Command injection via the `auth` argument isn't possible, because it's treated as string.
+Take a look at line 59 on the github page for ridenum.
+Note that the argument supplied is enclosed in additional double quotes.
+Thus, the argument will be treated as actual string rather than an actual bash command.
+To confirm this, I removed the double quotes that the `auth` argument (`user%pass`) was enclosed in and was able to obtain a reverse shell.

 ## The Fix
 Command/Shell injection via a Python script is really that simple.
 The fix to this is also pretty simple.
 Get rid of the `shell=True` or explicitly use `shell=False`.
 In addition, breaking down the string in referenced by the`command` variable into a list of strings would fix the issue also as this wouldn't treat each subsquent string as an argument to the string in the first indice.